 The base URL of your API e.g. https://api.example.com.

 Here you select the platform your API is built in e.g. PHP, Laravel, Node, etc.

 In Treblle, you can have one of 4 environments

-- Production - Your production API consumed by actual users.
+- Production - Your production API is consumed by actual users.

-- Local - Your local testing API mostly accessible over
+- Local - Your local testing API is mostly accessible over

-- Staging - Your API consumed my a set of your actual users or beta testers
+- Staging - Your API is consumed by a set of your actual users or beta testers

 - Development - A testing API by your development team.

 Treblle will only send you notifications by default when a project is in the production environment.